johnjasa/practical_optimization/Content/Model differentiation/Common ways to compute derivatives.md

 Viz ideas:
 - [x] simple finite difference manim visual
 - [x] more complex FD visual where you show subtractive cancellation.
-- [ ] complex step is basically magic. some metaphor about how much a peanut means to a housefly vs what it means to an elephant. or how much 5 nanograms of silica matters to a processor vs a meteor
+- [x] complex step is basically magic. some metaphor about how much a peanut means to a housefly vs what it means to an elephant. or how much 5 nanograms of silica matters to a processor vs a meteor
-- [ ] partial deriv computation by hand, showing the power rule or similar
+- [x] partial deriv computation by hand, showing the power rule or similar
-- [ ] walk through Jax or similar visually
+- [x] walk through Jax or similar visually

+To fix:
+- [ ] add "your model must be complex safe" in the disadvantages section for CS
+- [ ] Rob wants more explanation on how and why AD is inefficient, in terms of it producing inefficient code
+- [ ] Daniel wants to see a definition of first and second order for the FD and 2nd order FD, show the O(h) and O(h^2)

 ## Main message
 There are many ways to compute partial derivatives: finite-differencing, complex-step, analytically by hand, or through algorithmic differentiation.
 The best method depends on your problem formulation, but the best implementation usually involves an intelligent mix of these methods.